Select your cookie preferences

 AWS Payment Cryptography key encryption key import process

-Overview: TR-34 utilizes RSA asymmetric cryptography to encrypt symmetric keys for exchange as well as ensuring the source of the data (signing).
-This ensures both the confidentiality (encryption) and integrity (signature) of the wrapped key.
+TR-34 uses RSA asymmetric cryptography to encrypt and sign symmetric keys for exchange.
+This ensures both confidentiality (encryption) and integrity (signature) of the wrapped key.

-If you would like to import your own keys, please check out the sample project on Github.
-For instructions on how to import/export keys from other platforms, please consult the user guide for those platforms.
+To import your own keys, check out the AWS Payment Cryptography sample project on GitHub.
+For instructions on how to import/export keys from other platforms, review the sample code on GitHub or consult the user guide for those platforms.

 Call get-parameters-for-import to initialize the import process.
-This API will generate a keypair for the purpose of key imports, sign the key and return back the certificate and certificate root.
-Ultimately, the key to be exported should be encrypted using this key.
+This API generates a key pair for key imports, signs the key, and returns the certificate and certificate root.
+Encrypt the key to be exported using this key.
 In TR-34 terminology, this is known as the KRD Cert.
-Note that these certificates are short lived and are only intended for this purpose.
+These certificates are base64 encoded, short-lived, and intended only for this purpose.
+Save the ImportToken value.

 2. Install public certificate on key source system

-With many HSMs, you may need to install/load/trust the public certificate generated in step 1 in order to export keys using it.
+With most HSMs, you need to install, load, or trust the public certificate generated in step 1 to export keys using it.
+This could include the entire certificate chain or just the root certificate from step 1, depending on the HSM.

-3. Generate public key and provide certificate root to AWS Payment Cryptography
+3. Generate key pair on source system and provide certificate chain to AWS Payment Cryptography

-To ensure integrity of the transmitted payload, it is signed by the sending party (known as the Key Distribution Host or KDH).
-The sending party will want to generate a public key for this purpose and then create a public key certificate (X509) that can be provided back to AWS Payment Cryptography.
-AWS Private CA is one option for generating certificates, but there is no restrictions on the certificate authority used.
+To ensure integrity of the transmitted payload, the sending party (Key Distribution Host or KDH) signs it.
+Generate a public key for this purpose and create a public key certificate (X509) to provide back to AWS Payment Cryptography.

-Once you have the certificate, you'll want to load the root certificate to AWS Payment Cryptography using the importKey command and KeyMaterialType of ROOT_PUBLIC_KEY_CERTIFICATE and KeyUsageType of TR31_S0_ASYMMETRIC_KEY_FOR_DIGITAL_SIGNATURE.
+Load the root certificate to AWS Payment Cryptography using the importKey command with KeyMaterialType of RootCertificatePublicKey and KeyUsageType of TR31_S0_ASYMMETRIC_KEY_FOR_DIGITAL_SIGNATURE.

 4. Export key from source system

-Many HSMs and related systems support the ability to export keys using the TR-34 norm.
-You'll want to specify the public key from step 1 as the KRD (encryption) cert and the key from step 3 as the KDH (signing) cert.
-In order to import to AWS Payment Cryptography, you'll want to specify the format to be TR-34.2012 non-CMS two pass format which may also be referred to as the TR-34 Diebold format.
+Many HSMs and related systems support exporting keys using the TR-34 norm.
+Specify the public key from step 1 as the KRD (encryption) cert and the key from step 3 as the KDH (signing) cert.
+To import to AWS Payment Cryptography, specify the format as TR-34.2012 non-CMS two pass format, which may also be referred to as the TR-34 Diebold format.

-As the last step, you will call the importKey API with a KeyMaterialType of TR34_KEY_BLOCK.
-The certificate-authority-public-key-identifier will be the keyARN of the root CA imported in step 3, key-material will be wrapped key material from step 4 and signing-key-certificate is the leaf certificate from step 3.
-You will also need to provide the import-token from step 1.
+Call the importKey API with a KeyMaterialType of TR34_KEY_BLOCK.
+Use the keyARN of the last CA imported in step 3 for certificate-authority-public-key-identifier, the wrapped key material from step 4 for key-material, and the leaf certificate from step 3 for signing-key-certificate.
+Include the import-token from step 1.

 6. Use imported key for cryptographic operations or subsequent import

-If the imported KeyUsage was TR31_K0_KEY_ENCRYPTION_KEY, then this key can be used for subsequent key imports using TR-31.
-If the key type was any other type (such as TR31_D0_SYMMETRIC_DATA_ENCRYPTION_KEY), then the key can be directly used for cryptographic operations.
+If the imported KeyUsage was TR31_K0_KEY_ENCRYPTION_KEY, you can use this key for subsequent key imports using TR-31.
+For other key types (such as TR31_D0_SYMMETRIC_DATA_ENCRYPTION_KEY), you can use the key directly for cryptographic operations.

 Import keys using asymmetric techniques (RSA Unwrap)

-Overview: AWS Payment Cryptography supports RSA wrap/unwrap for key exchange when TR-34 is not feasible.
-Similar to TR-34, this technique utilizes RSA asymmetric cryptography to encrypt symmetric keys for exchange.
-However, unlike TR-34, this method does not have the payload signed by the sending party.
-Also, this RSA wrap technique does not maintain the integrity of the key metadata during transfer by virtue of not including key blocks.
+Overview: AWS Payment Cryptography supports RSA wrap/unwrap for key exchange when TR-34 isn't feasible.
+Like TR-34, this technique uses RSA asymmetric cryptography to encrypt symmetric keys for exchange.
+However, unlike TR-34, this method doesn't have the sending party sign the payload.
+Also, this RSA wrap technique doesn't maintain the integrity of the key metadata during transfer because it doesn't include key blocks.

 Note

-RSA wrap can be used to import or export TDES and AES-128 keys.
+You can use RSA wrap to import or export TDES and AES-128 keys.

-Call get-parameters-for-import to initialize the import process with a key material type of KEY_CRYPTOGRAM.
-WrappingKeyAlgorithm can be RSA_2048 when exchanging TDES keys.
-RSA_3072 or RSA_4096 can be used when exchanging TDES or AES-128 keys.
-This API will generate a keypair for the purpose of key imports, sign the key using a certificate root and return back both the certificate and certificate root.
-Ultimately, the key to be exported should be encrypted using this key.
-Note that these certificates are short lived and are only intended for this purpose.
+Call get-parameters-for-import to initialize the import process with a KeyMaterialType of KEY_CRYPTOGRAM.
+Use RSA_2048 for the WrappingKeyAlgorithm when exchanging TDES keys.
+Use RSA_3072 or RSA_4096 when exchanging TDES or AES-128 keys.
+This API generates a key pair for key imports, signs the key using a certificate root, and returns both the certificate and certificate root.
+Encrypt the key to be exported using this key.
+These certificates are short-lived and intended only for this purpose.

 { "ImportToken": "import-token-bwxli6ocftypneu5", "ParametersValidUntilTimestamp": 1698245002.065, "WrappingKeyCertificateChain": "LS0tLS1CRUdJTiBDRVJUSUZJQ0FURS0....", "WrappingKeyCertificate": "LS0tLS1CRUdJTiBDRVJUSUZJQ0FURS0tLS0....", "WrappingKeyAlgorithm": "RSA_4096" }